International Teaching Assistant Program (ITAP): Purpose

 - The student’s home department or program submits a request for students who need clearance.
 Interested students should contact the coordinator in their home department via email.
 If in doubt as to who your department contact is, write an email to the ITAP Manager.

-- The ITAP will be in touch soon after names are submitted.
+- The ITAP will contact the students after names are submitted.

-Feel free to contact Diane Cotsonas, ITAP Manager, with any questions at [email protected]
+Please don’t hesitate to contact Diane Cotsonas, ITAP Manager, with any questions: [email protected]